 Typically these Parklets have been initiated by a local trader’s association or a group of citizens and not by specific retail establishments.
 In fact, typically the regulations for establishing a Parklet prohibit a specific shop from making a Parklet exclusively available to their patrons.
 Maybe such rules will need to become more flexible in the future, although under current circumstances, it’s likely that a restaurant already facing financial difficulties may have difficulty in financing the installation of a parklet as an individual entity.

 ‘StreetDeck’ modular decks supplied by Archatrak can be a very effective means of creating such street seating quickly and easily.
-These self-contained modular decks can be supplied complete with fully integrated railings and planters, ready for installation in any street location, offering a totally self-contained area where appropriately spaced seating and tables can be positioned.
-Partitions can be installed where required to provide further isolation for diners and sanitation stations can be mounted for use by restaurant staff and patrons.
+Our self-contained modular decks can be supplied complete with fully integrated railings and planters, ready for installation in any street location, offering a totally self-contained area where appropriately spaced seating and tables can be positioned.
+You could also install partitions to provide further isolation for diners and you could also mount sanitation stations for use by restaurant staff and patrons.

-But ‘StreetDeck’ seating modules are not just useful for installation on roadways.
-Where pavements are sufficiently wide, or streets have been permanently blocked to vehicular traffic, they can be used to easily create self-contained, dining areas outside a restaurant.
-Their modular design permits a deck to be created in any dimension in increments of 24” either in length or width, and the adjustable height pedestals used for support enable a perfectly level deck to be installed on any hard surface, irrespective of the slope of the pavement or street.
+But ‘StreetDeck’ modules are not just useful for installation on roadways.
+Where pavements are sufficiently wide, or streets have been permanently blocked to vehicular traffic, you can use them to easily create self-contained, dining areas outside a restaurant.
+Their modular design allows you to build a deck in any dimension in increments of 24” either in length or width, and the adjustable height pedestals used for support means you will have a perfectly level deck over any hard surface, irrespective of the slope of the pavement or street.

-‘StreetDeck’ is typically much more affordable than custom made solutions, especially when architects fees, transport and installation costs are taken into account.
-A one-car ‘StreetDeck’ complete with planters, railings and porcelain paver decking will typically cost less than $15,000 while a two-car deck will typically cost less than $25,000, depending on the configuration.
+Our ‘StreetDeck’ modular deck s are typically much more affordable than custom made solutions, especially when architects fees, transport and installation costs are taken into account.
+A one-car ‘StreetDeck’ complete with planters, railings and porcelain paver decking will normally cost less than $12,000 while a two-car deck will normally cost less than $20,000, depending on the configuration.
 These decks just need to be bolted together, with no special equipment or labor required, and no cutting or fabrication on-site.
-And because of the modular design, if they are required on a temporary basis, they can be packed away for use at another time.
+And because of the modular design, if they are required on a temporary basis, you can pack them away for use at another time.

-Although we offer a ready made kit with all planters and railings, we also supply a kit with just the deck, pedestals and perimeter frame, so infinite customization possibilities are available with planters, railings and seating, not forgetting 50+ color/style options for the porcelain deck surface.
+Although we offer a ready made kit with all planters and railings, we also supply a kit with just the deck, pedestals and perimeter frame.
+So effectively you have infinite customization possibilities with planters, railings and seating, not forgetting 50+ color/style options for the porcelain deck surface.

-Furthermore. in locations where entire streets are being shut off from traffic, just the basic deck can be used to provide an attractive area for street seating, where integrated planters and railings may not be necessary.
+Furthermore, in locations where entire streets are being shut off from traffic, you can use just the basic deck to provide an attractive area for street seating, where integrated planters and railings may not be necessary.

-In any case, as either a temporary or permanent addition to a city streetscape, ‘StreetDeck’ modular decks can be one possible solution to assisting the survival of small restaurants in downtown shopping strips.
+In any case, as either a temporary or permanent addition to a city streetscape, or just a simple but attractive platform for outdoor street restaurant dining, ‘StreetDeck’ modular decks can be one possible solution to assist the survival of small restaurants in downtown shopping strips.